mars-planet/mars_city/servers/planning/docs/sad.rst

 Performance Requirements
 ========================

-The band width should be high enough to support real time data accusation for processing of the data and coming up with a plan.
+The bandwidth should be high enough to support real-time data acquisition for processing of the data and coming up with a plan.

 Layers
 ------